-Art is incorporated into the classroom learning on an ongoing basis.
-However, twice a month we welcome Smart with Art into our classroom for more formal art instruction.
-Smart with Art is an award-winning, art education company offering high-quality art education programming, which exceeds both National and State Visual Art standards.
+At OLG, we offer high-quality art education programming, which exceeds both National and State Visual Art standards.
 In art class, children learn to convey ideas, feelings, and emotions by creating their own images.
 Our classes encourage the creative process of every individual student.
 They explore the historical and cultural messages wrapped up in works of art, as all lessons incorporate art historical and cultural content.
-They also reflect on the meaning of what they see in art.
-Students learn to express their opinions and show respect for their own ideas and creations and for those of others.
-They also develop critical thinking skills and explore and expand individual creative process.
-They explore a variety of media techniques, and processes in the broad categories of painting, drawing, mixed media, and sculpture.

 The library/technology curriculum builds a foundation for future library and media center use, nurtures an interest in reading, and develops the skills for our young students to become life-long learners.
 In order for the Library / Technology program to be effective, information and technology skills are taught in conjunction with subject area benchmarks.
 This requires cooperative planning between classroom teachers and our Library Specialist.

-Second graders visit the library weekly as a class group.
+Our Kindergarten students visit the library weekly as a class group.
 Additionally, they may visit independently or in small groups.
 Children get to learn about the many offerings of the school library including check out procedures and library behavior expectations, differentiate between fiction and nonfiction books, identify parts of books and recognize the role of authors and illustrators, choose books from a variety of genres, based on their knowledge of characters, stories, authors, and illustrators, they get exposure to selected authors and illustrators and enjoy stories, songs and book-related social interaction.
-Our second graders are encouraged to enjoy, value, and embrace books and reading.
+Our students are encouraged to enjoy, value, and embrace books and reading.

 The OLG music curriculum, directed by the talented Ann Sager, builds a foundation for creative thinking, problem solving, and lifelong learning in music and other disciplines.
 Music is a unique way of knowing the world.
 It is a vehicle for personal expression, common to all cultures, and a doorway into understanding cultural diversity.
 The nature of musical learning is such that musical understanding is developed and assessed through listening, creating, and performing.
 Musical thinking supports and connects to other ways of thinking.
 It is fundamental to developing the whole learner.